NUWC Division Newport volunteers encourage interest in STEM at school science fairs

 |0

-This work, NUWC Division Newport volunteers encourage interest in STEM at school science fairs [Image 2 of 2], by Neil Nachbar, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NUWC Division Newport volunteers encourage interest in STEM at school science fairs, by Public Affairs Office, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-NUWC Division Newport volunteers encourage interest in STEM at school science fairs